benbarth/hacktoberfest-swag/README.md

 "Hacktoberfest is a month-long celebration of open source software." - _DigitalOcean_

 Hacktoberfest is open to everyone.
-For the [official limited edition Hacktoberfest shirt](https://hacktoberfest.digitalocean.com), _you must register and make four pull requests_ in the month of October - you can even contribute to this repository!
+For the [official limited edition Hacktoberfest shirt](https://hacktoberfest.digitalocean.com), _you must register and make four pull requests_ in the month of October (to a repository with the _hacktoberfest_ label) - you can even contribute to this repository!
 You can sign up at [hacktoberfest.digitalocean.com](https://hacktoberfest.digitalocean.com).

 Hacktoberfest® encourages participation in the open source community.